 Processor, Memory, and Graphics

-Moving on from the price, the new Retina display model features Haswell processors, and Intel Iris Pro graphics, again a boost over the older processors, and HD 4000 integrated graphics.
-Though discrete graphics would have been better, these 13-inch models only come with integrated graphics and remember that you are only putting in USD 100 more over the older model, and it is definitely worth it.
-Also, Apple has been more generous with the RAM limitation on the newer model, the Retina display can now take up to 16 gigs of RAM, compared to the maximum of 8 gigs on the older machines.
+Moving on from the price, the new Retina display model features Haswell processors and Intel Iris Pro graphics, again a boost over the older processors and HD 4000 integrated graphics.
+Though discrete graphics would have been better, these 13-inch models only have integrated graphics.
+Remember that you only put in USD 100 more over the older model, which is worth it.
+Also, Apple has been more generous with the RAM limitation on the newer model; the Retina display can now take up to 16 gigs of RAM, compared to the maximum of 8 gigs on the older machines.

 When it comes to storage, the norm is more the better.
-You can never really have enough of space.
-With the world going HD, space is now even more of a problem.
-We would like to say that so-and-so amount of storage space is enough, but it simply depends on from user to user.
-Luckily, on the newer MacBook Pro, you can choose the amount of storage you need, right up to a gargantuan 1 TB SSD.
-No doubt, the price will increase accordingly, but the option is nice to have.
+You can never really have enough space.
+With the world going HD, the area is now even more of a problem.
+We want to say that so-and-so amount of storage space is enough, but it depends on the user.
+Luckily, you can choose the amount of storage you need on the newer MacBook Pro, up to a huge 1 TB SSD.
+The price will undoubtedlyaccordingly, but the option is nice to have.
 For those users who don’t need so much space, the base model comes with an ample 128 GB of space, but more importantly, on an SSD.
-SSDs don’t feature moving parts, and read/write speeds are phenomenally faster that HDDs.
-If you need more space and don’t want to shell out the USD 300 to upgrade to a 512 GB SSD, then you have the option of picking up a 500 GB external HHD for your storage needs.
+SSDs don’t feature moving parts, and read/write speeds are phenomenally faster than HDDs.
+If you need more space and don’t want to shell out the USD 300 to upgrade to a 512 GB SSD, then you can pick up a 500 GB external HHD for your storage needs.
 However, with the cloud sector booming, this is becoming less and less necessary.

 Size, Weight, and Battery Life

-So, if you take a look at the various features that you get with the newer MacBook Pro, it is well worth the extra 100 dollars that you are going to pay for it.
-Remember the comparisons here are the base models, these can be configured with better and higher configurations, which will affect the prices.
-As a product with newer technology, we would have had no qualms recommending the newer version anyway; the price of the older machine just makes it easier to do so.
-If Apple drops the price of the older version to about USD 700 to USD 800, then there may be a compelling reason to opt for the old.
+So, if you look at the various features you get with the newer MacBook Pro, it is well worth the extra 100 dollars you will pay for it.
+Remember, the comparisons here are the base models; these can be configured with better and higher configurations, which will affect the prices.
+As a product with newer technology, we would have had no qualms recommending the more recent version anyway; the cost of the older machine makes it easier to do so.
+If Apple drops the cost of the older version to about USD 700 to USD 800, then there may be a compelling reason to opt for older people.
 At this price point, however, it’s a no-brainer.

 The latter is very interesting and a first for any laptop on the market!
-I’m actually not going into too much detail about it but basically, it’s Intel’s answer to USB.
-The connection is capable of transferring video, audio, and data, all simultaneously at very high speeds.
-That means that a DVD movie will transfer to external storage in about 6 seconds once supported hardware comes out.
+I’m not going into too much detail about it, but it’s Intel’s answer to USB.
+The connection can simultaneously transfer video, audio, and data at very high speeds.
+That means a DVD movie will transfer to external storage in about 6 seconds once supported hardware comes out.

+For the first time, Apple managed to jam an HD Facetime camera into the glossy display.
+This is a logical step in developing video calling between Apple devices.
+I called my laptop using the iPhone 4 and configured the Facetime app to test this.
 Calling is easy and direct.
-Simply click a phone number or e-mail in your contacts and the system will attempt to set up a facetime call.
-This process can sometimes take a little longer depending on the network, but after the initial process, it’s usually a smooth ride.
+Click a phone number or e-mail in your contacts, and the system will attempt to set up a Facetime call.
+Depending on the network, this process can sometimes take a little longer, but it’s usually a smooth ride after the initial procedure.
 The image is crisp and pleasing, but without being overwhelming.
-The image is still soft, and comparable to Logitech solutions at best.
-Still for such a small camera that’s a solid achievement.
+The idea is still soft and comparable to Logitech solutions at best; still, for such a small camera, that’s a solid achievement.

 Now it’s time to put the internals to the test.
-This is Apple’s fastest notebook offering so my expectations were sky high.
+Macbook Pro model it offers.
+That’s down from 8-10 hours for the previous generation.
+Most of this is probably due to the faster processor and a new way of testing that supposedly better represents real-world results., so my expectations were sky-high.
 The first thing I wanted to have a look at is the battery.
-Apple advertises 7 hours of battery for every Macbook Pro model it offers.
-That’s down from 8-10 hours for the previous generation.
-Most of this is probably due to the faster processor and a new way of testing that supposedly better represents real world results.
+Apple advertises 7 hours of battery for every

 I fully charged the laptop and left the settings at default.
 The brightness sensor was turned on for more realistic results.
-During the test, I used everyday apps like Microsoft words and Safari.
-To mix things up some light 3D work was thrown into the mix.
+During the test, I used everyday apps like Microsoft Word and Safari.
+Some light 3D work was thrown into the mix to mix things up.